SPANDigital/presidium/content/_reference/06-landing-page.md

     collapsed: true
 ```

-# Create A Landing Page
+# Create a Landing Page

-In the root of `./content` add a file called `index.html`, the example below is excerpt from Presidium's landing page.
-Take note of the front matter at the top,
-this is required so that paths are rendered correctly.
+In the root of `./content`, add a file called `index.html`.
+The example below is an excerpt from Presidium's landing page.
+Note the front matter at the top which is required for paths to be rendered correctly.

 {% raw %}
 ```html